-Self Harm, or self injury as it is sometimes known, is a behaviour in which somebody deliberately sets out to hurt or injure themselves as a way of coping with intensely distressing feelings.
+Self-harm, or self-injury as it is sometimes referred to, is a behaviour in which somebody hurts or injures themselves as a way of coping with intensely distressing feelings.
+People self-harm for lots of reasons, which will be unique and individual for each person.

-People can harm themselves in lots of different ways.
-Most commonly this involves cutting or burning themselves, however some people may deliberately harm themselves in less obvious ways like regularly drinking to excess or taking dangerous risks with their health.
+Most commonly it involves cutting or burning themselves, however some people may deliberately harm themselves in less obvious ways, like regularly drinking to excess or taking dangerous risks with their health.